-Hierarchy of needs studies
+MaxDiff and hierarchy of needs studies

-Our specialist hierarchy of needs studies allow you to test up 40 or 50 benefits in one go, both singularly and in packages so you know where customer priorities lie.
+Our specialist MaxDiff or hierarchy of needs studies allow you to test up 40 or 50 benefits in one go, both singularly and in packages so you know where customer priorities lie.
 These are designed to be very quick and simple to carry out, but to produce market models that allow you to see how combinations of options compare against each other.

 Hierarchy of needs